melifaroo/ampere_biot_savart/README.md

-# GUI Current Control Application
+# Ampere Biot-Savart Nuemann Application (GUI)

-This project is a GUI application designed to control and visualize electrical current parameters.
-It allows users to set up the current \( I \), choose the type of excitation (either RLC or real), and adjust the \( Kd \) coefficient.
+This project is an application designed to calculate ampere-forces, magnetic fields and branch impedances for given geometry of circuit (1 phase - 3 phase).
+It allows users to set up the circuit geometry, short-ciruit current (time-dependent), choose the type of excitation (RLC or 3-phase generator).
 The application automatically updates the plot based on the changes made in the controls.

 ## Project Structure